mvpaulastar/Minigames/README.md

 Please run this application with JavaFX, and Java 8 on the Eclipse IDE.
+Download the minigames folder and open it as an eclipse project or clone it from the main branch of the repository through EGIt with this URl: https://github.com/mvpaulastar/Minigames.git

 Group Project: Minigames